oikonomidisarchitects

 into an office building, Kefalari, Athens

 A key design factor was the re-designation of the back of the building as the new principal façade, to include the main entrance and access to parking spaces.
-Facing a large garden, the new façade was reconfigured with the addition of an added-on metallic structure to form a series of balconies with a vertical screen of climbing greenery.
-The metallic structure also included the addition of a secondary staircase, and topped off with a roof pergola adjoining the new conference room on the roof of the building.
-As the new shell of the building, a curtain wall of vertical wooden blades would wrap around the rest of the facades (glass), to offer shade from the sun as well as privacy from the street corner.
-Modern simplicity to be applied to detailing and materials.
+Facing a large garden, the new façade was reconfigured with the addition of an added-on metallic structure to form a series of balconies with a vertical screen of climbing greenery that topped off with a roof pergola adjoining the roof-garden’s new conference room.